 We discussed the practice's mechanism for actively seeking patient feedback; which the practice does by providing questionnaires to patients in the waiting area.
 Details of all feedback analysis are discussed with the dental team and we saw the latest survey results which were extremely positive.
-Details of patients' feedback were displayed in the waiting area.
-This demonstrated to patients visiting the practice that their feedback had been captured and acted upon to enhance learning and service improvement.
+Details of patients' feedback were published on social media.
+We did advise the practice to also display the latest survey results in the waiting area, which the practice agreed to do.
+This demonstrates to patients visiting the practice that their feedback had been captured and acted upon to enhance learning and service improvement.

-We also found that a comment box is available in the waiting area in order for patients to provide additional feedback or leave suggestions anonymously.
+We also found that a comment box is available in order for patients to provide additional feedback or leave suggestions anonymously.